AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

 Calculated metrics allow you to easily see how metrics relate to each other, using simple operators or statistical functions.

 There are several ways to create calculated metrics.
 The method you choose determines whether the calculated metric is available from the component list across all projects, or only in the project where it was created.

 ### Create calculated metrics for all projects

-You can use the calculated metric builder to create calculated metrics.
-When created in this way, calculated metrics are available in the component list and can then be used in projects throughout your organization.
+You can use the [calculated metric builder](/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-workflow.md) to [create calculated metrics](/help/components/c-calcmetrics/c-workflow/cm-workflow/).
+When created in this way, calculated metrics are available in the component list and can be used in projects throughout your organization.

-For information about how to access the calculated metrics builder, see [Build metrics](/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-build-metrics.md).

 ### Create calculated metrics for a single project